How Internet Trolling Has Affected WWE and Why It Needs to End

 Do you remember America Online?
 Do you remember how excited the entire world was, especially the younger generation, when the Internet was first introduced?
 The simple fact that we could communicate with another person through a computer from ANYWHERE around the world was something unheard of.

 At that time, the WWE was skyrocketing to new heights of attitude.
-Fans were overly elated about every Monday night with no negativity being able to be spread on a social media platform.
+Fans were overly elated every Monday night without a care in the world, and especially without hateful negativity being spread on a social media platform.
 It seemed like every person was completely satisfied with the superstars in the ring and their performances each and every week.
-Not only that, fans at that time weren’t critiquing every decision being made behind the scenes and weren’t expressing their agitation or defaming the product constantly.
+Not only that, fans at that time weren’t critiquing every decision being made behind the scenes, and they weren’t expressing their agitation that led to defaming the product constantly.

 It was a simpler time then...

-It was a simpler time where “Stone Cold” Steve Austin started his path of raising hell and stomping mudholes, where D-Generation X was creating comedic memories with their outlandish antics, where Kai En Tai attempted to choppy choppy Val Venis' pee-pee (Okay--maybe it wasn't ALWAYS a simpler time then, haha), and where The Great One would kick off his career to then becoming one of the greatest movie stars in Hollywood today.
+It was a simpler time where “Stone Cold” Steve Austin started his path of raising hell and stomping mudholes, where D-Generation X was creating comedic memories with their outlandish antics, where Kai En Tai attempted to choppy choppy Val Venis' pee-pee (Okay--maybe it wasn't ALWAYS a simpler time then--haha), and where The Great One would kick off his career to then transform into one of the greatest movie stars in Hollywood today.

-When you think back and remember those awesome times, you then have to reinsert yourself back into today’s landscape.
+When you think back and remember those awesome times with a smile across your face, you unfortunately then have to reinsert yourself back into today’s landscape.
 Right now, we have the greatest collection of talented WWE superstars entertaining us each week and with all the communication services possible under our fingertips.
 The whole world had presumably become a better place with all the technology that had arrived for us.

 However, there's a whole lot of human beings out there who unfortunately decided that they wanted to start taking FULL advantage of the world-changing technology...